bernhardangele/analysis-workshop-lacem-2025/README.md

 ## Option 1: Running in GitHub Codespaces

 The repository includes a devcontainer image that provides RStudio Server.
 You can run the workshop entirely in GitHub Codespaces and use a full RStudio session in your browser.
+Please note that you need to be logged into GitHub for this to work.

 ### Start a Codespace